Pashupata Shaivism

-Pashupata Shaivism (', पाशुपत) is one of the oldest major Shaivite Hindu schools.
+Pashupata Shaivism (', पाशुपत) was the first major Shaivite Hindu schools.
+The Pashupata movement may have existed from the 1st or 2nd century CE onward, and was influential in South India in the period between the 7th and 14th century.

+The main texts of the school are with Kauṇḍinya's ', and ' with Bhāsarvajña's '.
+Both texts were discovered only in the twentieth century.
+Prior to that, the major source of information on this sect was a chapter devoted to it in 's '.

+History

+The date of foundation of the school is uncertain, but may have existed from the 1st or 2nd century CE onwardd.
+They are referred to in the epic Mahabharata which is thought to have reached a final form by the 4th century CE.
+The Pashupata movement was influential in South India in the period between the 7th and 14th century.
+The philosophy of the Pashupata sect was systematized by also called Nakulīśa in the 2nd century CE.

 The mainstream which follows Vedic Pāśupata penance are 'Mahāpāśupata' and the schism of 'Lakula Pasupata' of Lakulisa.
 There is a debate about the origin of this schism.
 On one hand, the Goan school of Nakulisa darsana believes that Nakulisa was pioneer and that Lakulisa and Patanjalinatha were his disciples.
 On the other hand, the Gujarat school believes that Nakulisa and Lakulisa are one.
 Sarvadarśanasaṅgraha written by Vidyaranya (sometimes also known as Madhavacharya) mentions it as "Nakulisa Darsana" not as "Lakulisa Darsana".
 Both sub schools are still active in their own areas.
-The philosophy of the Pashupata sect was systematized by also called Nakulīśa) in the 2nd century CE.

-The main texts of the school are with Kauṇḍinya's ', and ' with Bhāsarvajña's '.
-Both texts were discovered only in the twentieth century.
-Prior to that, the major source of information on this sect was a chapter devoted to it in 's '.

-History

-The date of foundation of the school is uncertain.
-However, the Pashupatas may have existed from 1st century CE.
-Gavin Flood dates them to around the 2nd century CE.
-They are also referred to in the epic Mahabharata which is thought to have reached a final form by the 4th century CE.
-The Pashupata movement was influential in South India in the period between the 7th and 14th century.

 During his travels through India in the early 7th century, the Buddhist pilgrim monk Xuanzang reported seeing the adherents of Pashupata sect all over the country.
 In the region of Malwa, he mentions seeing a hundred temples of different kinds with Pashupats making a majority.
 In the capital city of the place called ’O-tin-p’o-chi-lo (Atyanabakela), he saw a temple of Shiva, ornamented with rich sculptures, where the Pashupats dwelled.
 In another city called Langala on the way to Persia from India he reports seeing several hundred Deva temples with a richly adorned Maheshwara temple where the Pashupats were exceedingly numerous and offered their prayers.

 One of the last surviving influential Vedic Pasupata mathas was the Eka Veerambal matha which existed up to the late 18th century administering the Jambukeswarar Temple, Thiruvanaikaval temple near Trichy and the Ramanathaswamy Temple.